obinmatt/neovim-flake/README.md

 # My personal neovim
-Build with the power of nix flakes ❄️
+Built with the power of nix flakes ❄️